hansfindel/ember_blog/README.md

 ## Learning Ember.js

 There are a few tutorials to learn to use this framework.
 But many of those use other tools to accomplish some of the frameworks functionalities.
-In the following links, you should find good references to learn Ember.js
+The "official tutorial" linked in the page is a outdated and some of its lessons doesn't apply anymore.

 - [This pages wiki](https://github.com/hansfindel/ember_blog/wiki/Create-a-new-Ember-App) - It still is an ongoing project.
-- [Tony Coconate's Tutorial](http://www.devmynd.com/blog/2013-3-rails-ember-js) - I found it was a very helpful tutorial to learn the basics.

 ## Features
 **Basic**